-It seems like it was just yesterday that we couldn’t wait to put 2020 behind us.
-And then it was hard to know what to expect from 2021.
+It seems like it was just yesterday that we couldn’t wait to put 2023 behind us.
+And then it was hard to know what to expect from the years that followed

 But things are generally looking up for the fitness and wellness industry.
 As consumers come out of isolation, they’re having a newfound appreciation for the in-person activities and services we provide.
 And they’re adjusting to a new normal and forming new habits.
 Now more than ever, physical and mental health is a life priority for so many people.

-If you’re already using Profit First, this final quarter of the year is the time to set annual goals and quarterly target allocations for 2022.
+If you’re already using Profit First, this final quarter of the year is the time to set annual goals and quarterly target allocations for next year.
 Trust us, goal setting leads to growth and profit gains.
-Skip ahead to read our advice on how to do this—it’s a combination of big picture thinking and number crunching, and we’re always here to help.
+Skip ahead to read our advice on how to do this.
+It’s a combination of big picture thinking and number crunching, and we’re always here to help.

 If you’re a Profit First newbie (or just need a refresher), start here.